 But then Disney bought Lucasfilm.
 Rather than try to fit their new films around 30 years of expanded universe they drew a line in the sand.
 Those books and stories were consigned to ‘Legends’ status and no longer counted as canon.
 It makes sense.
 Why be beholden to hundreds of mixed quality stories when you could make new films and figure everything out properly?
 Now everything ties together.
 Games, TV, books and comics all work together towards one cohesive story.
 I dig it.
 Disney are even using the expanded universe to their advantage, bringing in certain pieces and shifting things around so that they make sense.
 It’s the best of both worlds.

 But what are the new books like?
 Well the title might give away what I’m going to do.
-Much like my pieces for the Marvel Cinematic Universe and Metal Gear Series, I’ll rank what I’ve read and add more as I get through them.
+Much like my pieces for the Marvel Cinematic Universe, Resident Evil Games, and Metal Gear Series, I’ll rank what I’ve read and add more as I get through them.
 As you can see above I’ve still got a couple of old books and I’ve got more new ones to read.

 7. Tarkin – James Luceno – 4/11/14